tianlinxu312/Everything-about-LLMs/README.md

                                              #  load_in_8bit=True,
                                              )
 ```
+Of course, quantization leads to information loss.
+This is a tradeoff between memory and accuracy.
+If needed, there's also an 8-bit option.

 As a result, we can fine tune a 7-billon-param model on a T4 GPU.
 Check out the RAM usage during training: